-Location, north side of Vallejo Street, between Dupont and Stockton.
-Rev. J. F. HARRINGTON, Pastor; Rev. Terence Carraher and Rev. James O'Connor, Assistants.
+Location, north side of Vallejo Strect, between Dupont and Stockton.
+Rev. J. F. HARRINGTON, Pastor; Rev. Ter-ence Carraher and Rev. James O'Connor, Assistants.
 Pastoral residence, 519 Green Street.

-This church was organized by Very Rev. Anthony Langlois, in the spring of 1849, through whose efforts a commodious frame building was erected in the month of December, 1849, and was the first Roman Catholic Church organized in San Francisco.
+This church was organized by Very Rev. Anthony

+Langlois, in the spring of 1849, through whose efforts a commodious frame building was erected in the month of December, 1849, and was the first Roman Catholic Church organized in San Francisco.
 Its ground base was forty by one hundred feet, one story in hight.
-During the year 1859-60, a large and commodious church was erected, which was dedicated on the seventeenth of March 1860. which was dedicated on the seventeenth of March, 1860. in the basement, at which ther Its design is of the Gothic order, prevalent in the fourteenth century, presenting an illustration of the Christian architecture of that period.
-The principal features of this imposing structure are the towers, which project beyond the body of the church, and present in the clevation four divisions, rising to a hight of ninety feet from the ground.
-The entrance porch, or vestibule, has two side aisles, a semi-octagonal sanctuary, and two sacristics, and is approached by a flight of ten steps, ascending to the vestibule, from which, at each side, are entrances to the galleries and baptistry, and in front are the pointed arched doorways which lead to the nave and aisles.
+During the year 1859-60, a large and commodious church was erected, which was dedicated on the seventeenth of March, 1860.
+Its design is of the Gothic order, prevalent in the fourteenth century, presenting an illustration of the Christian architecture of that period.
+The principal features of this imposing structure are the towers, which project beyond the body of the church, and present in the elevation four divisions, rising to a hight of ninety feet from the ground.
+The entrance porch, or vestibule, has two side aisles, a semi-octagonal sanctuary, and two sacristies, and is approached by a flight of ten steps, ascending to the vestibule, from which, at each side, are entrances to the galleries and baptistry, and in front are the pointed arched doorways which lead to the nave and aisles.
 In the central space between the towers are the three doorways communicating with the vestibule, and thence with the interior.
 Over the central door there is a large and elegant three-compartment window, and in the gable a highly decorated rose window.
-Over each side door there is a lofty and spacious niche, which rises from richly molded brick corbels; there are also three marble panels with appropriate inscriptions, recessed in the brick work immediately over the doorway and gable; the work is finished with a massive and richly decorated cross.
+Over each side door there is a lofty and spacious niche, which rises from richly molded brick corbels; there are also three marble panels with appropriate inscriptions, recessed in the brick work immediately over the doorway and gable ; the work is fin-ished with a massive and richly decorated cross.